swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 Default behavior
 ----------------
 By default, `intersect` reports the intervals that represent overlaps between your two files.
-To demonstrate, let's identify all of the CpG islands that overlap exons.
+This is represented by the top line of the image above (the one which reads "A intersect B").
+As an example, you may know that CpG islands often mark transcription start sites.
+Imagine that we want to find all the exons in the genome which might contain a promotor.
+One way of doing this would be to identify all of the CpG islands that overlap exons.
 For example, let's list the first five overlaps between CpG islands and exons.

 ~~~
-$ bedtools intersect -a cpg.bed -b exons.bed | head -5
+$ bedtools intersect -a data/cpg.bed -b data/exons.bed | head
 ~~~
 {:class="in"}
 ~~~